 I am all about saving when it comes to travel.
-Nothing changes about that when I go to Las Vegas and you can get great value at four and five star hotels.
+Many might not realize, that you can actually enjoy luxury hotels with upgrades and benefits, without hotel status.
 One way to save and enjoy great benefits is to use hotel booking programs from credit card companies.
 Previously, we covered the Chase Luxury Hotel Resort Collection, which you can read here.

 Another program receiving some new attention is the American Express Fine Hotel and Resorts program.
-With the recent changes to the American Express Platinum card, you now get a $200 credit towards a prepaid stay with FHR or the Hotel Collection.
+The American Express Platinum card and other platinum cards like the Charles Schwab Platinum, have a $200 credit towards a prepaid stay with FHR or the Hotel Collection.
 The Hotel Collection requires a two night stay, however the with FHR, you only need to book one night.
-I also did a story highlight on our Instagram on of my recent stays regarding the FHR and LHRC programs.
-You can watch that here.
+I also did a story highlight on our Instagram on of my recent stays regarding the FHR and LHRC programs in Las Vegas.

 With FHR, you’re essentially booking a hotel through American Express Travel.
 You get some included benefits with the hotel booking, which includes: